Share this creepypasta on social media!Brandon Michael Collinsworth

 Grandpa sat me down.

 “Do you know where your cousin is?” he asked.

 My heart dropped.
 I had hoped and thought he was here, finding out he wasn’t caused a wave of grief to slam into me.
 I dropped to my knees and began to cry, mumbling through my sobs that it got him.
 I saw my grandfather walk back towards the woods and realized he didn’t have his gun on him.
 I ran to him and grabbed him.
-I begged him not go, he said he had to and he would be right back, finally I just begged him to take his gun with him.
+I begged him not go; he said he had to, and that he would be right back.
+Finally, I just begged him to take his gun with him.
 He relented.

 He didn’t believe I had seen anything, he thought maybe we went too far away from the house and lost sight of the porch light and panicked, maybe I heard something then and it scared me.
 But he didn’t believe there was anything dangerous in the forest.
 Not until he couldn’t find my cousin, even then I am not sure what he believed.